Denys88/rl_games/README.md

 * Starting from rl-games 1.1.0 old yaml configs won't be compatible with the new version:
     * ```steps_num``` should be changed to ```horizon_length``` amd ```lr_threshold``` to ```kl_threshold```

+# Known issues

+* Running a single environment with Isaac Gym can cause crash, if it happens switch to at least 2 environments simulated in parallel